Apple cuts some App Store fees, but critics call it a ploy to avoid regulation

 Vidhya Murugesan, a spokesperson for the Match Group, which has clashed with Apple over the fees it charges for the company’s dating services, said Wednesday’s announcement of discounted app fees highlights the company’s power.
 “What more evidence of Apple’s anti-competitive and monopolistic behavior does anyone need?” she said in a statement.

 Smaller companies are still “hamstrung” by the 15% fee, she said.
-“And if you manage to grow your revenue over $1 million, they then double their cut — arbitrarily — making it even harder for the start-up to continue to grow.”
+“And if you manage to grow your revenue over $1 million, they then double their cut — arbitrarily — making it even harder for the startup to continue to grow.”

 Apple can command such high fees because it controls the distribution of apps on iOS, its mobile operating system.
 The App Store is the only way to install software applications on iPhones.